 Cut to the chase

-- What is it?
-The next flagship iPad
+- What is iPad Pro 3?
+The next flagship iPad Pro

 iPad Pro 3 release date and price

-Whenever it does launch, the slate is sure to have a high price.
+Whenever the iPad Pro 3 tablets do come out, they'll surely have a high price.
 The iPad Pro 10.5 starts at £619/$649/AU$979, so with Apple seemingly being done with 9.7-inch Pro models that’s probably the minimum you’ll pay.

 iPad Pro 3 news and rumors

-For one, mention of a "modern iPad" has been found in iOS 11.3 code.
-That might not sound very meaningful, but the phrase "modern iPhone" was used ahead of the iPhone X's release, suggesting that the term could refer to all those fancy new features, like Face ID and an almost bezel-free screen.
+'Modern iPad' doesn't sound very meaningful, but the phrase 'modern iPhone' was used ahead of the iPhone X's release.
+The suggestion is that the term could refer to all those fancy new features, like Face ID and an almost bezel-free screen.

-So you could be unlocking the iPad Pro 3 with your face, rather than your finger, and that's a rumor we've heard more than once.
+The new iPad for 2018 could allow you to unlock your tablet with your face, rather than your finger, and that's a rumor we've heard more than once.

 Elsewhere in rumor land, sources in the supply chain are claiming that the iPad Pro 3 will use a new octa-core A11X Bionic chipset.
 That's an upgrade on the hexa-core A11 Bionic chipset in the iPhone X.